Walter Bauer: Reception

 Bauer's translator, Robert A. Kraft, praised his sophisticated, nuanced writing style, which:

 An early critic of the Bauer thesis, Anglican theologian H. E. W. Turner in his Bampton Lectures, delivered at Oxford in 1954, said of Bauer, "His fatal weakness appears to be a persistent tendency to over-simplify problems, combined with the ruthless treatment of such evidence as fails to support his case. [...]
 Perhaps the root difficulty is that Bauer fails to attain an adequate view of the nature of orthodoxy. [...]
 For the nature of orthodoxy is richer and more varied than Bauer himself allows."

-A later book critiquing Bauer's thesis and the subsequent work Bart Erhman did espousing and expanding Bauer's thesis is The Heresy of Orthodoxy by Andreas J. Kostenberger and Michael Kruger, published in 2010, which addresses the thesis on the basis of historical, philosophical and theological argument.
+A later book critiquing Bauer's thesis and the subsequent work Bart D. Ehrman did espousing and expanding Bauer's thesis is The Heresy of Orthodoxy by Andreas J. Köstenberger and Michael J. Kruger, published in 2010, which addresses the thesis on the basis of historical, philosophical and theological argument.